This post may contain affiliate links. Read my full disclosure policy.

 How to make Caprese Pizza!

+It starts with the pizza dough.
+Feel free to make your own homemade pizza dough, or use store-bought!
 The thin-crust dough can be made ahead and refrigerated or for a quick weeknight meal.

 Roast the tomatoes!
 This will give the tomatoes even more flavor!
+Or feel free to skip the roasting and just use sliced tomatoes!

-Make the basil paste!
+Make the Basil Oil.

 Add the roasted tomatoes and season with salt and pepper.